 Under 11377 HS, you are prohibited from possessing a controlled substance without a valid prescription, or if you possess more of the drug than was legally prescribed.
 It is also unlawful to use the drug in a manner other than how it has been prescribed.

-You can also be charged with violation of 11350 HS for possession of a controlled substance.
 This is a more serious charge since the drugs in this section are considered Schedule I and II drugs.
 These include heroin, cocaine and hydrocodone.

 11377 HS and 11350 HS are wobbler offenses, meaning that the DA can elect to charge you with either a misdemeanor or felony.
 This largely depends on your criminal history and other circumstances of your case.